openstack/tempest/README.rst

 stable interface and there are no guarantees on the Python API unless otherwise stated.

-For more details refer to the library documentation here: `Library
+For more details refer to the `library documentation
 <https://docs.openstack.org/tempest/latest/library.html#library>`_

 Release Versioning